Hey folks, I may have spoken too soon on this dynamic scoring business.

 Public record, you can get the floor plan, the details of anybody's house you want.

-Yeah, you can f it's all public record, you can find these things, and that's what they did.
+You can find these things, and that's what they did.

 And they've just got this little game.

-That's the whole point to show how big only one of Romney's houses is in your shack in comparison.
+That's the whole point, to show how big only one of Romney's houses is in your shack in comparison.

-Remember the exit poll question, 2012, cares about people like me.
+Remember, the exit poll question, 2012, cares about people like me.

-Obama won that one 81 to 19.
+Obama won that when 81 to 19.

-And exactly right, puts his dog in the roof of the family station wagon uh on family vacation.
+And exactly right, puts his dog in the roof of the family station wagon on family vacation.

 How can you like the guy?